🇮🇹

 Do I need to pay taxes in Italy?

-Do I need a Partita IVA (VAT number)?
+Do I need a Partita IVA?

 Can I travel within the Schengen area?